SayaliAyarkar2018/trrringo-api-docs/source/index.html.md

-report_data | JSON object javing key value pairs for report end_time   | Odyssey end time. start_time | Odyssey start time. area_ploughed  | Total area ploughed in the odyssey authorised_orders  | Total count of authorised orders in the Odyssey unauthorised_orders | Total count of unauthorised orders in the Odyssey time | Total time for the Odysser distance | Distance travelled by tractor in between farms and and between Hub and farm
+report_data | JSON object javing key value pairs for report end_time   | Odyssey end time. start_time | Odyssey start time. area_ploughed  | Total area (acres) ploughed in the odyssey authorised_orders  | Total count of authorised orders in the Odyssey unauthorised_orders | Total count of unauthorised orders in the Odyssey time | Total time (seconds) for the Odysser distance | Distance travelled (Kms) by tractor in between farms and and between Hub and farm